Eat the Wolf Approved Way

 - Sides: Servings of fruit, vegetables, calcium or whole grains are also considered Wolf Approved.
 It is important to include foods that are rich in calcium into your daily diet, such as skim or 1% milk, low-fat yogurt and low-fat cheese.

 - Vending & C-Store Snacks: Snacks must have at least one nutritionally redeeming quality.
 No candy and beverages are included.
 Fresh, frozen or canned fruits and vegetables make great snacks.

 The hectic, unpredictable nature of college life can wreak havoc on your diet, especially when you have a food allergy or medical condition.
 Our registered dietitians and nutrition team are available to help you meet your nutritional goals.
 We can help you with a variety of dietary issues, including:

 - General nutrition information at the dining halls, restaurants and cafes across campus.

 - Identifying menu and ingredient information at our on-campus dining locations.

 - Assisting with meeting special dietary needs, including allergies, intolerances and dietary preferences.

-In addition, Student Health Services offers students free dietary consults with a registered dietitian to address dietary concerns or diagnosed conditions.
+- Student Health Services offers students free dietary consults with a registered dietitian to address dietary concerns or diagnosed conditions.
 Appointments can be scheduled online at healthypack.dasa.ncsu.edu/appointments or by calling 919.515.2563.